AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

 $$S_a \le 2^{n}-1$$

 Hence, in the worst case, space exponential in the number of nodes inserted is necessary.
-This is clearly inneficcient.
-In terms of big-O notation, it can be said that the array impliemntation has a space complexity of $O(2^{n})$.
-The linked list implimentation addresses this issue.
+This is clearly inefficient.
+In terms of big-O notation, it can be said that the array implementation has a space complexity of $O(2^{n})$.
+The linked list implementation addresses this issue.

 <!-- or at least insert does -->

-### Linked list implimentation:
+### Linked list implementation:
-This implimentation stores the binary search tree as a special type of linked list where each node has pointers to its left and right child.
+This implementation stores the binary search tree as a special type of linked list where each node has pointers to its left and right child.
 Provided below is the code for the node class:

 ```python
 class Node: